LUMP SUM INCOME (INCOME) (FAM)

 - There is no other income or resource available; and

-- Until the lump sum is spent on such a circumstance, it was used to meet essential needs.
+- Until the lump sum is or was spent in connection with the life-threatening circumstance, it was used to meet essential needs.

 If the above conditions are met, reduce the original lump sum amount by expenses related to the life-threatening circumstance and recalculate the period of ineligibility.
 Advise the assistance group of the result.

-3. Medical Expenses Incurred during Ineligibility: Shorten the end date of a period of ineligibility if an assistance group member incurs approved medical expenses during the period.
-The medical expenses must have been paid by an assistance group member.
+4. Medical Expenses Incurred during Ineligibility: Shorten the end date of a period of ineligibility if an assistance group member incurs approved medical expenses during the period.
+The medical expenses must have been paid and verified by an assistance group member.

 Approved medical expenses include any of the following: